openedx/openedx-aspects/docs/concepts/extensions.rst

 Superset Assets
 ================

-Aspects allows site operators to programatically define custom Superset assets, such as Databases, Datases, Slices or Dashboard, and override default ones.
+Aspects allows the site operator to programatically define custom Superset assets, such as Databases, Datases, Slices or Dashboard, and override default ones.

 See :ref:`superset-extra-assets` for more information.